-Fresh, whole carrot – A refreshing summer chew treat, but make sure you don’t leave him alone while chewing, as they can be a choking hazard, just like bones.
+Carrots are A refreshing summer chew treat, but make sure you don’t leave him alone while chewing, as they can be a choking hazard, just like bones.

-Green beans – While you might not think of your dog as a veggie lover, given whole they will enjoy these crunchy treats, which also provide a good source of fibre.
+Green Beans – While you might not think of your dog as a veggie-lover, given whole, they will enjoy these crunchy treats, which also provide a good source of fibre.

-Water – An absolute summer essential for your dog.
+An absolute summer essential for your dog.
 Your pet will love ice cubes in his drinking water, or try making him an ice “pancake” by placing water in a plastic bag and keeping it flat in the freezer until frozen solid.

 Whichever tasty, chilling treat you choose to give your dog, remember that snacks should only make up around 10% of your pet’s daily diet.
 If you feed him treats, adjust his other meal allowances to avoid weight gain from these additional calories.

 If your dog eats his meal outdoors, keep him out of the full sun and in a shady area.
 You could also move his meal time until later in the evening when the sun has gone down.
 He probably won’t mind what time he eats but would much prefer to eat when it’s cooler.

 Please note that it’s always advisable to check with your Vet before introducing new foods into your pet’s feeding routine.